enkidevs/curriculum/javascript/javascript-playground-questions/js-pascals-triangle/js-pascals-triangle.md

 ## Content

+> 👩‍💻 Your task is to write a program that:
+> - **outputs the Pascal triangle**

-The Pascal triangle is a triangular array of binomial coefficients.
+> The Pascal triangle is a triangular array of binomial coefficients.

 ![pascal-triangle](https://img.enkipro.com/9ca1eb25c5fc393b831db1556dcad889.png)

 Here is a gif from Wikipedia that demonstrates how each value is calculated:

 ![wiki-explanation](https://upload.wikimedia.org/wikipedia/commons/0/0d/PascalTriangleAnimated2.gif)

-Can you write a program that will print the Pascal triangle exactly like in the above gif?

 To achieve this, you can use the following concepts:
 - variable creation (`age = 22`)